While the NYC suburbs tend to veer more into the blue territory, these communities are ideal for families who want a super liberal lifestyle.

-A popular community for city transplants, Montclair has incredible diversity in every sense of the word, plus a thriving creative backdrop that draws in families looking to escape to suburbia—but not escape the arts and cultural scene.
+A popular community for liberal city transplants, Montclair has incredible diversity in every sense of the word, plus a thriving creative backdrop that draws in families looking to escape to suburbia—but not escape the arts and cultural scene.
 Here you’ll find tons of cultural happenings at Montclair State University—galleries, performances, live music and more—plus programming at the Wellmont Theater, including the annual Montclair Film Festival.

 And when it comes to voting?
 Historically, Montclair votes about 3:1 for Democratic candidates.
 In some state and local elections that number has climbed as high as 80%-90%.